 When to go For East End curry without the street touts.

 What to eat Nihari and dry lamb curry, all served in utilitarian karahi bowls with minimal fuss.

 What’s the vibe?
 All about the mangal.
-Charred meat from the enormous grill by the entrance is some of the best you’ll find this side of Istanbul.
+The charred meat from the enormous grill by the entrance is some of the best you’ll find this side of Istanbul.

 When to go Anytime from noon to midnight daily (till 1am Friday and Saturday nights).

 What to eat Don’t bother with starters: this place is all about perfectly cooked lamb and chicken.

 How much?
 Share a generously proportioned grill (plus a couple of sides) for around £8 a head.

 What’s the vibe?
 Peckham’s favourite backstreet juice shack gets a bricks-and-mortar spot on Blenheim Grove (with an excellent Middle Eastern menu).

 When to go Juices and sweet breads for breakfast, Levantine small plates and cracking cocktails for dinner.

 What to eat Variously slicked with tahini, herby oil and whipped feta, the menu is all ace, though a lamb flatbread with pickled garlic, hot sauce and labneh was, on our visit, truly knock-out.